The New World of Same-Sex Marriage in California: Is Marriage and/or Domestic Partnership Right For You?

 Making the Decision

-FIRST, decide whether registration or marriage is vital for your relationship (i.e. insurance or other private benefits, step-parent adoption procedures, property tax implications, etc.)
+FIRST, decide whether registration or marriage is vital for your relationship (i.e. insurance or other private benefits, step-parent adoption procedures, property tax implications, etc.) and confirm whether marriage will be possible given the current legal uncertainties.

-SECOND, decide whether registration/marriage is possibly harmful to your situation (i.e. disqualification from benefits, exposure to partner's debt, privacy issues)
+SECOND, decide whether registration/marriage is possibly harmful to your situation (i.e. disqualification from benefits, exposure to partner's debt, privacy issues).

-THIRD, if registration and/or marriage is neither vital nor harmful, decide whether you prefer registration and/or marriage (with or without private agreements limiting the community rules) or non-registration/unmarried (with private agreements providing for property and debt protections
+THIRD, if registration and/or marriage is neither vital nor harmful, decide whether you prefer registration and/or marriage (with or without private agreements limiting the community rules) or non-registration/unmarried (with private agreements providing for property and debt protections.

 Legal Disclaimer